RobTillaart/HX711/README.md

 The 23 bits mantissa of the IEEE754 float matches the 24 bit ADC very well.
 Furthermore using floats gave a smaller footprint on the Arduino UNO.

+Note that the 24 bits of the HX711 contains some noise so depending on setup, load etc. only 16 to 20 of the bits are expected significant in practice.
+This translates roughly to 4 or max 5 significant digits in a single measurement That's why multiple measurements are advised to average and reduce the noise.

 #### Breaking change 0.3.0